jaredboice/daniel-san/README-npm.md

     beginBalance: 1618.03,
     endBalance: null, // future end balance is stored here
     dateStart: '2019-03-20', // always required
-    dateEnd: '2019-12-13', // required except when using the STANDARD_OPERATION with a frequency of ONCE
+    dateEnd: '2019-12-13', // required except when using the STANDARD_EVENT with a frequency of ONCE
-    cashflowRules: [
+    rules: [
-        { // cashflowRule 1
+        { // rule 1
             name: 'monthly bitcoin investment',
             amount: -79.83, // negative amount subtracts, positive amount adds
-            type: STANDARD_OPERATION, // see "Operation Types" - import from constants.js
+            type: STANDARD_EVENT, // see "Event Types" - import from constants.js
             frequency: MONTHLY,
-            processDate: '30', // for MONTHLY operations, this string represents the day within that month
+            processDate: '30', // for MONTHLY events, this string represents the day within that month
             dateStart: '2019-01-01' // date to start evaluating and processing this account
             dateEnd: null, // null dateEnd represents an ongoing account
             modulus: 1, // not required - see "Modulus/Cycle" to review this advanced feature
             cycle: 1 // not required - see "Modulus/Cycle" to review this advanced feature
         },
-        { // cashflowRule 2
+        { // rule 2
             name: 'shenanigans',
             amount: -97.00,
-            type: STANDARD_OPERATION, // see "Operation Types" - import from constants.js
+            type: STANDARD_EVENT, // see "Event Types" - import from constants.js
             frequency: WEEKLY,
             processDate: FRIDAY_NUM, // 0-6 with 0 representing Sunday - weekday constants are available to be imported
             dateStart: '2019-01-01',